Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 3. The clean design

-If you have the Ridge Wallet and the Axwell next to each other, it is immediately noticeable it has a cleaner design.
+If you have the Ridge Wallet and the Axwell next to each other, it is immediately noticeable that they have a cleaner design.
 Without screws, the copper plate on the Axwell is the center of attention and looks great.
 However, we’ll discuss the bezels in the next portion of the article.

 4. The removable plates